 - Family friendly: everyone loves a spaghetti bolognese recipe and this lamb spaghetti bolognese is no exception, it will be thoroughly devoured and enjoyed by all!

-- Freezer friendly: whether you want to purchase the lamb mince (ground lamb) and freeze it for later use or make the bolognese, freeze and have on hand for later when you need it you can.
+- Freezer friendly: whether you want to purchase the lamb mince (ground lamb) and freeze it for a special occassion or make the bolognese, freeze and have on hand for later when you need it you can.

 - Versatile: you can stick to the recipe as is or add some vegetables to either bulk it up, make it stretch further or add some diversity.
+The lamb bolognese recipe is a somewhat lighter sauce than using ground beef so you might want to add a little more to it.
 Check out my substitutions and variations for ideas.

-- Taste and texture: an Italian style recipe with a thick and rich sauce that provides both maximum flavour and a variety of textures will have you coming back for more.
+- Taste and texture: an Italian style recipe with a thick and delicious bolognese sauce that provides both maximum flavour and a variety of textures will have you coming back for more.

 - Diverse serving options: you have a wide variety of choices when it comes to serving the bolognese.
 Be it with your favourite pasta, spooned onto freshly toasted bread or as the filling for a grilled cheese, this bolognese will lend it self to all of these options and more!

 - Dinner done in less than 30 mins: some night's you need dinner stat.
 A recipe up your sleeve that will get the hungry mouths fed and on the table without ordering in.
-This lamb bolognese recipe will be done in 30 mins and you can cook some pasta to serve with it as the sauce is simmering! 👍😉.
+This lamb bolognese recipe has a fast cooking time and will be done in 30 mins (with simple grocery store ingredients) You can cook some pasta to serve with it as the sauce is simmering! 👍😉.